TheLester/geodesic2015/README.md

-My Task Manager
+Geodesic
 ====
 ![screen][screen1] ![screen][screen2] ![screen][screen3] ![screen][screen4]

 Open source application for geodesic measurements and problems.
-Works on Android 4.0 and above (Also supports Android M).

 Try out the application on the Play Store.